-First, here's what we're NOT saying: We're NOT saying currency-issuing governments can't spend too much, or on the wrong things.
-We are NOT saying that our current monetary system is perfect, nor are we ignoring the very real problems related to rising inequality and concentration of economic and political power.
-We're NOT saying these governments should pay for everything just because they can't become insolvent in their own currency.
+First, here’s what we’re NOT saying: We’re not saying currency-issuing governments can’t spend too much, or on the wrong things.
+We are not saying that our current monetary system is perfect, nor are we ignoring the very real problems related to rising inequality and concentration of economic and political power.
+And we’re not saying governments should pay for everything just because they can!

 This makes a big difference!
 The sovereign issuer of a nation's currency can and should behave very differently from users of its currency, like households, businesses, or state and local governments.

 Have you ever wondered if the budget rules that apply to a household or business probably shouldn't be imposed in the same way on the government that creates your nation's money?

 Despite what we might hear politicians say on the campaign trail, when a country issues its own sovereign currency it can never run out.
 Japan can never run out of Yen, nor can England run out of Pounds.